spiral/docs/templater/expert.md

 </div>
 ```

 You can check that no span is rendered if no label attribute provided to widget.
-Hovewer such code is not really reliable as it will fail it label will include " symbols or php code.
+However such code is not really reliable as it will fail it label will include " symbols or php code.
 Fortunatelly we can always use buffering:

 ```html
 <div class="form-input">